 - During a practice for or a performance for entertainment purposes; and

 - For lawful self-defense and self-protection or any other legitimate purpose in or on property that is owned, leased, rented, or otherwise legally controlled by the person.2

-“Unconcealed handgun” and “open carry” are defined to include any loaded or unloaded handgun “carried upon the person in a holster where the firearm is visible, or carried upon the person in a scabbard or case designed for carrying firearms .”4
+“Unconcealed handgun” and “open carry” are defined to include any loaded or unloaded firearm “carried upon the person where the firearm is visible, or carried upon the person using a holster, scabbard, sling or case.”4